More than 75% of falls take place inside or in close proximity to the home, but your home doesn’t have to be an obstacle course of potential falls.

 If you do not own your home, talk with your landlord about making these changes.
 They will often work with you to get accommodations in place.
 Don’t assume just because you are renting that you can’t make the necessary changes you need to stay falls free.

 We all have the tendency to put things off, especially when we are thinking about preventing a problem that hasn't happened yet.
-This can be a problem, so I challenge you to make at least one change right now that will help prevent a fall in your home.
+I challenge you to make at least one change right now that will help prevent a fall in your home.
+If a fall does occur, or if you are looking to be proactive ahead of any fall that could occur, numerous medical alert devices will detect a fall in your home and alert your emergency contacts.